QuestioWo/l4_amos_project/timelog.md

 ### 19th February 2023

 * *7 hours* adding a new script and some adjustments to how parameters and fields are used in the inferences and model to allow for automated network parameter optimisation using a derivative-free optimisation library called nevergrad

+### 20th February 2023

+* *3 hours* updating limits for automated optimisation to prevent massive errors.
+Updating data loading to work from shared memory to improve efficiency. changed image precision to 32 bit and network precision to 16 bit, to save host and device memory